 It’s not a contest or a competition, but rather a healthy debate in Poland: Krakow vs. Warsaw.
 If you only have a limited time in Poland (as I did), which city do you choose (if you have to) – Krakow or Warsaw?
-Warszawa is more modern in appearance (largely re-built after World War 2) with many newer buildings but Kraków is more historical with the Sukiennice and Wawel and a short trip to the salt mines in Wieliczka.
+Warszawa is larger and more modern in appearance largely re-built after World War 2.
+Kraków is more historical with the Sukiennice and Wawel and a short trip to the salt mines in Wieliczka.

 Krakow has a lot going for it with a warm and comfortable vibe.
 Krakow is compact compared to the much larger urban sprawl of Warsaw.
 In Krakow, you can take a short walk almost anywhere.
 From the old Jewish quarter; to the Market Square; to the shadow of Wawel Castle and beyond.
 There’s a great range of bars, restaurants, and music venues.
 Food choice includes everything you find throughout Europe including Thai, Italian, French, Russian, Hungarian and, of course, Polish.
 Kogel Mogel, Szara, Morskie Oko are among the many very good Polish restaurants.
 Museums to visit include the National Museum (21 branches in Krakow), the gallery of 19th- century Polish art and the Schindler Factory museum on the original premises.
 There’s also the Wieliczka Salt Mine and a short drive to Auschwitz (see my Auschwitz post- Poland: My Visit to Auschwitz).